 There may be a fine line between marketing and sales, but the idea that Google does not sell in Britain raised a chuckle from Andrew Johnson, a manager at digital marketing agency Stickyeyes who is based in the northern city of Leeds.
 His company, which has annual turnover of around 15 million pounds ($23 million), buys a range of services from Google and he has had meetings with account managers in London.
 "I suppose it goes back to the famous quote that we're all sales people ultimately because we're all trying to sell something," he said.
 "But they do lots of sales pitches.
 That's how we view them.
 They view them as new product pitches, we call them sales pitches."

-On its corporate website, Google UK says London is home base to "a number of EMEA sales & marketing leaders," adding, "Most offices outside Mountain View focus on engineering or sales; we do both."
+On its corporate website, Google UK says London is home base to "a number of EMEA sales & marketing leaders", adding, "Most offices outside Mountain View focus on engineering or sales; we do both."

-In late March and early April, the website advertised dozens of London-based sales jobs, whose responsibilities included "negotiating deals," closing "strategic and revenue deals" and achieving "quarterly sales quotas."
+In late March and early April, the website advertised dozens of London-based sales jobs, whose responsibilities included "negotiating deals", closing "strategic and revenue deals" and achieving "quarterly sales quotas."

 The LinkedIn profiles of around 150 London-based employees said they were involved in formulating sales strategy, managing sales teams, closing deals or other sales work.
 Some employees describe how they meet - or exceed - sales targets.

 David Smith is Strategic Partner Lead at Google in London, according to his LinkedIn profile in late April.
 His profile said his role involves "selling Media Platforms Solutions to existing Publishers, Agencies and Marketers" and noted that "I constantly exceed target."
 His former boss endorsed this claim, posting a recommendation saying he "demonstrated his ability to grow clients at exponential rates taking one agency from $50k a year to over $1MM annually."
-Smith, like other Google employees named in this story, did not respond to requests for a comment.
+Smith, like other Google employees named in this story, did not respond to requests for comment.

 Google customers also endorse its London-based sales staff on LinkedIn, at least six profiles show.
-"An outstanding sales professional" is how David McLeman described Koert Holtgreve, Regional Sales Lead for Britain, Ireland & Benelux at Google UK, from the time they worked together.
-McLeman did not respond to requests for a comment.
+"An outstanding sales professional" is how David McLeman described Koert Holtgreve, Regional Sales Lead for UK, Ireland & Benelux at Google UK, from the time they worked together.
+McLeman did not respond to requests for comment.

-Margaret Hodge, chairwoman of the Public Accounts Committee, which heard Brittin speak in November, said the fact Google told parliament it does not sell in Britain while advertising London-based jobs for salespeople is a "very serious" matter.
+Margaret Hodge, chairwoman of the Public Accounts Committee, which heard Brittin speak in November, said the fact Google told parliament it does not sell in the UK while advertising London-based jobs for salespeople is a "very serious" matter.
 The discrepancy raises questions about whether Google does operate within the law, she said, and whether it misled parliament - a rare offence which in the past has cost government officials their jobs.

 "It's difficult to reconcile the statements made by the witness (Brittin) and the evidence Reuters has uncovered," Hodge said.
 She said she plans to recall Brittin to appear before her committee.
 "We will need to very quickly call back the Google executives to give them a chance to explain themselves and to ensure that actually what they told us first time around is not being economical with the truth."

 Google director Barron said Brittin firmly rebutted any suggestion he misled the committee.
-But Barron declined to say whether British-based employees do actually negotiate terms with clients, or why job advertisements told candidates they would be required to perform such tasks.
+But Barron declined to say whether UK-based employees do actually negotiate terms with clients, or why job advertisements told candidates they would be required to perform such tasks.

 "Our advertisements for UK staff sometimes refer to sales skills and many of the roles include Sales in the title as we are seeking to attract people with those skills and that background," he added.
 "We accept that the wording of some job adverts may have been confusing and we are working to make it clearer."

-He said Google employs "a couple of hundred" staff in Dublin who are responsible for selling to British clients.
+He said Google employs "a couple of hundred" staff in Dublin who are responsible for selling to UK clients.
 The London employees are "digital consultants" who simply educate potential clients about how its products work and direct them to Dublin if they express an interest to buy anything.

 Google Ireland Ltd. reported sales of 12.5 billion euros ($16.4 billion) in 2011, but profits of only 24 million euros, and an Irish corporation tax bill of 8 million euros.
 The low profit comes from the fact it pays most of its turnover to an affiliate in Bermuda, which levies no income tax on foreign-controlled corporations, for the right to use the computer algorithms.